TotallyInformation/node-red-contrib-moment/README.md

 * is a property containing a numeric value, it will be assumed to be a UNIX time value (ms since 1970-01-01 I think).
 Output will be processed as normal.
 * is a property containing a string that is not a recognisable date/time (including `null`).
 Output is an empty string plus a debug warning.

+- Timestamp ist in ms seit 01.01.1970: https://momentjs.com/docs/#/displaying/unix-timestamp-milliseconds/.
+Dies ist das Format, das ein Inject-Node bei Output **timestamp** ausgibt

+If the input property does not exist or is left blank, the current date/time will be assumed.
+This can be used to add a current timestamp to a flow of any kind easily.

+Otherwise, the input is processed as follows:

+   If input is "timestamp" or a JS datetime object or a string that Moment.js can resolve (with the help of moment.parseFormat).
+It will be processed as normal.
+   If the input is null, is a blank string or a string that cannot be converted.
+The output will be an empty string.

+String input warnings

+Note that parsing date/time strings is a hard problem. moment.parseFormat helps but it isn't magic.
+We assume that ambiguous input dates such as 3/5/05 are in EU/UK format dd/mm/yy unless either the input timezone is in America or the locale is set to en_US.

 ## Outputs of node *moment*

 If the **output** property is not `msg.payload` the input `msg.payload` is retained in the output.

 See the node's built-in help for more details.

+Is a formatted string if the output format is anything other than date or object in which case, the output is a Javascript date object or an object as described below respectively.

+Output string formatting is controlled by the Locale setting and the output format field.
+Note that the output Timezone is ignored for ISO8601 output (the default), such output is always in UTC.
+For other formats, the output will be in the specified timezone which defaults to your host timezone.

+Specifying different input and output timezones allows you to translated between them.

+The output msg will pass through the input msg.topic unless it is overridden.
+If the "Output to" field is changed from the default msg.payload, the input msg.payload will also be passed through.

 # Usage of node *humanizer*